wsl-workshop/wsl-workshop.github.io/README.md

 - Theory and applications of **imperfect demonstration**, e.g., inverse reinforcement learning and imitation learning with non-expert demonstrations.

+# Topic Description

+The focus of this workshop is three classical types of weak supervision: incomplete supervision, inexact supervision and inaccurate supervision.
+Specifically, incomplete supervision considers a subset of training data given with ground-truth labels while the other data remain unlabeled, such as semi-supervised learning and positive-unlabeled learning.
+Inexact supervision considers the situation where some supervision information is given but not as exacted as desired, i.e., only coarse-grained labels are available.
+For example, if we are considering to classify every pixel of an image, rather than the image itself, then ImageNet becomes a benchmark with inexact supervision.
+Besides, multi-instance learning belongs to inexact supervision, where we do not exactly know which instance in the bag corresponds to the given ground-truth label.
+Inaccurate supervision considers the situation where the supervision information is not always the ground-truth, such as learning with noisy labels.

+Moreover, this workshop covers two emerging types of weak supervision: cross-domain supervision and imperfect demonstration.
+Cross-domain supervision considers the situation where the supervision information is scarce or even non-existent in the current domain but can be possibly derived from other domains.
+Examples of cross-domain supervision appear in zero-/one-/few-shot learning, where external knowledge from other domains is usually used to overcome the problem of too few or even no supervision in the original domain.
+Imperfect demonstration considers the situation for inverse reinforcement learning and imitation learning, where the agent learns with imperfect or non-expert demonstrations.
+For example, AlphaGo learns a policy from a sequence of states and actions (expert demonstration).
+Even if an expert player (human or agent) wins a game, it is not guaranteed that every action in the sequence is optimal.

+This workshop will discuss the fundamental theory of weakly-supervised learning.
+Although theories of statistical weakly-supervised learning already exist, extending these results for deep weakly-supervised learning is still a challenge.
+Besides, this workshop also discusses on broad applications of weakly-supervised learning, such as weakly-supervised object detection (computer vision), weakly-supervised sequence modeling (natural language processing), weakly-supervised cross-media retrieval (information retrieval), and weakly-supervised medical image segmentation (healthcare analysis).

 # Submission Guidelines